Skip to content

 The Rhubarb

 There, of course, was also rhubarb.
 There was always rhubarb!
-I don’t remember exactly what Grandma made with all of that rhubarb in those days, but I remember trying it raw and making faces, and I remember her picking, cutting and cooking it often.
+I don’t remember exactly what Grandma made with all of that rhubarb in those days, but I remember trying it raw and making faces, and I remember her picking, cutting, and cooking it often.

 An Annual Event

 My husband and I plant a garden every year, and we did start a couple of rhubarb plants a couple of years ago.
-They are coming along nicely, but not really ready for use yet.
+They are coming along nicely, but not ready for use yet.
 A co-worker of mine has a huge rhubarb patch and always lets me come get what I want.
-I usually try to pick and clean enough to do a few things with while it’s fresh and then freeze some for later.
+I usually try to pick and clean enough to do a few things while it’s fresh and then freeze some for later.

 Sharing Produce with Others